László Bíró: Early life

-Bíró was born to a Hungarian Jewish family in Budapest, Kingdom of Hungary, within the Austro-Hungarian Empire, in 1899 to Mózes Mátyás Schweiger and Janka née Ullmann.
-After leaving school, he began work as a journalist in Hungary.
+Bíró was born to a Hungarian Jewish family in Budapest, Kingdom of Hungary, within the Austro-Hungarian Empire, in 1899 to Mózes Mátyás Schweiger and Janka Ullmann.
+The Schweigers changed their name to Bíró in 1905.
+After leaving school, Bíró began work as a journalist in Hungary.

 Invention of the ballpoint pen

 While working as a journalist, Bíró noticed that the ink used in newspaper printing dried quickly, leaving the paper dry and smudge-free.
 He tried using the same ink in a fountain pen, but found that it would not flow into the tip, as it was too viscous.
+In 1930 he observed children playing with marbles in a puddle, noticing that the marbles left a trail of water in their wake.
+This gave him an idea: Why not use a ball-shaped metal nib for writing, which became the initial design idea for the ball pen.

 Bíró presented the first production of the ballpoint pen at the Budapest International Fair in 1931.
-Working with his brother György, a chemist, he developed a new tip consisting of a ball that was free to turn in a socket, and as it turned it would pick up ink from a cartridge and then roll to deposit it on the paper.
+Working with his brother György, a chemist, he developed a new tip consisting of a ball that was free to turn in a socket, and as it turned it would pick up a special viscous ink from a cartridge and then roll to deposit it on the paper.
 Bíró patented the invention in Paris in 1938.